airr-community/airr-standards/docs/datarep/overview.rst

     * - ``nullable``
       - Assumes ``miairr``.
 False if the annotated property must not be ``NULL`` by the MiAIRR standard, otherwise True or null.
-This extension is not valid for OpenAPI V3 as it has the ``nullable`` builtin property.
+This extension is not valid for OpenAPI V3 as the ``nullable`` builtin property should be used.
     * - ``set``
       - Assumes ``miairr``.
 The MiAIRR set for the annotated property.
     * - ``subset``